eric-burel/data-fetching-patterns-in-react/README.md

 };
 ```

 Please note that in the custom Hook, we don't have any JSX code - meaning it's totally UI free but sharable stateful logic.
+And the `useUsers` launch data automatically when called.
 Within the Profile component, leveraging the `useUsers` Hook simplifies its logic:

 ```tsx
 const Profile = ({ id }: { id: string }) => {